alucardu/movieseat-react/README.md

 ## Some Prisma tips

+Apollo client resolvers have to connect to Apollo server resolvers

 schema.js is interpreted by apollo server prisma.schema is used for migration

 npx prisma migrate dev --name **some_name**

 yarn graphql-codegen